Planning & Promoting Your Student Organization Events

 2. The Plan

-SLICE has put together an easy-to-use Event Planning Checklist that designates who should be doing each task and can be recycled for all of your events.
-Does your student org want to plan a virtual event?
-SLICE has you covered!
+SLICE has put together an easy-to-use Planning Your Event Checklist that designates who should be doing each task and can be recycled for all of your events.

 Inviting a Speaker or Performer